lindeas/jilo/README.md

 Bash scripts for collecting and displaying information about conference events from Jitsi Meet logs.

+This is the command line tools repository.
+For a web interface to query Jilo, go to the **"jilo-web"* repository.

 The webpage for this project is https://lindeas.com/jilo.
 The main git repo is:
 - https://code.lindeas.com/lindeas/jilo